Open Bible Data Home About News OET Key

 αὐτὸν οὐ παρέλαβον

-Here, receive means to accept a person into one’s presence with friendliness.
-Alternate translation: “did not accept him” or “did not welcome him”
+John assumes that his readers will understand that receive means to accept a person into one’s presence with friendliness.
+You could include this information if that would be helpful to your readers.
+Alternate translation: [did not accept him] or [did not welcome him]

 1:1-18 The beginning of this prologue (1:1-5) might be a poem or hymn sung by the earliest Christians.
 The prologue’s themes—the coming of the light into the world, the rejection of the light, and its gift of new life to believers—prepares readers for the story that follows.